HDP Speakers List

 Contact Details: 07973 269825

-Biography: Jasmine is an Accredited Nutritionist and Sports Dietitian on the UK Sport and Exercise Nutrition High Performance Register with a particular interest in dance.
+Jasmine is an Accredited Nutritionist and Sports Dietitian on the UK Sport and Exercise Nutrition Register (SENr) with a particular interest in dance.
 She has worked with dance students, dance teachers and professionals for more than 25 years.
-She has given group talks and individual advice to professional dance schools and companies.
-Jasmine has been involved in Dance UK Roadshows giving talks/workshops on ‘Nutrition and Dance Performance’ and on ‘Eating Disorders’ and has run courses on these topics for dance teachers.
-She was nutrition consultant for the Dance UK Information Sheet on Food and Nutrition for Dancers and is co-author of the IADMS updated Nutrition Resource Paper (2016).
-Away from dance she continues working with patients & clients both with disordered eating and other medical problems.
+She continues to give group talks and individual advice to professional dance schools and companies.
+Jasmine has been involved in OneDanceUK Roadshows giving talks/workshops on ‘Nutrition and Dance Performance’ and on ‘Eating Disorders’ and has run courses on these topics for dance teachers.
+She was nutrition consultant for the Dance UK Information Sheet on Food and Nutrition for Dancers and is co-author of the International Association for Dance Medicine and Science (IADMS) updated Nutrition Resource Paper (2016), the Nutrition chapter in the IADMS ‘Dancer Wellness’ book published 2017 and the Nutrition Chapter in ‘Complete Irish Dancer’ to be published in 2020.
+She has presented at the IADMS annual conference regularly.
+She completed a MRes in Sport and Exercise Science (with distinction) in 2018 at Roehampton University, London UK, her research project was with Irish dancers.
+Away from dance she has contributed to medical and dietetic textbooks and continues working with patients & clients both with disordered eating and other medical problems.
 Jasmine has also worked both with coaches and athletes, and has advised at national level training camps.

-Subjects covered: Safe dance practice, functional anatomy, safe and effective stretching techniques, fitness for dancers, core stability for dancers, accessing suitability and preparing dancers for pointe work, optimising turnout for dance performance, working with hypermobile dancers
+Subjects covered: Safe dance practice, functional anatomy, safe and effective stretching techniques, fitness for dancers, core stability for dancers, assessing suitability and preparing dancers for pointe work, optimising turnout for dance performance, working with hypermobile dancers

 Contact Details: 07811552037